splorp/newtontalk-faq/newtontalk-faq.md

 [marc.info/?l=newtontalk](https://marc.info/?l=newtontalk)

-Once a message is posted, it cannot be removed from the archive, either on the NewtonTalk site or MARC.
-NewtonTalk informally follows MARC’s [privacy policy](https://marc.info/?q=about#Privacy).
+Once a message is posted, it cannot be removed from the archive, either on the NewtonTalk site or [MARC](https://marc.info/).
+NewtonTalk informally follows the MARC [privacy policy](https://marc.info/?q=about#Privacy).

-### RSS Feed
+### RSS Feed (Currently Broken)

 The subject and first 100 lines of the latest 10 posts to the list are also available via an RSS 2.0 [feed](http://www.newtontalk.net/newtontalk.rss) (currently broken).
 Each entry in the RSS feed contains a link to the full message in the archive.

-### Message Formats & Attachments

-The list software automatically strips away attached files and HTML from messages.
-Everything is plain text for maximum compatibility with all mail software.

-### Other
+### Undeliverable Messages

-Email addresses which encounter errors for more than 30 days will be removed from the list.
-(Need to check this against the current list settings.)
+Email addresses which generate delivery errors for more than 30 days (Need to check this against the current list settings) will be removed from the list.
+Undeliverable messages may be due to problems such as mail server issues, network downtime, or a full mailbox.

 ## Mailing List Settings